-Alfa Romeo “6C 1750 GTC” – 1931
+Alfa Romeo “6C 1750 GTC”, Castagna, 1931

-This Vittorio Jano’s lucky design allowed the Alfa Romeo to win the 1928, 1929 and 1930 editions of the Mille Miglia race.
+The 6C 1750 was the car that drove Alfa Romeo to the Olympus of sports car companies.
+This lucky project, signed by Vittorio Jano, allowed Alfa Romeo to win the 1928, 1929 and 1930 editions of the Mille Miglia.

 The 6C 1750 Gran Turismo Compressore is the last evolution of this sports yet elegant car; this model was requested by a refined elite of enthusiasts that were able to understand the touring potential of the supercharged engine.